 (a) suspend your membership; or

 (b) cancel your membership,

-9.2 You may cancel your membership, or change your membership type on our website using your account control panel on the website.
-You will not be entitled to any membership fees refund if you cancel or change your membership type in accordance with this Section 9.2.
+9.2 You may cancel your membership, or change your membership type by emailing [email protected].
+Subject to Section 10, you will not be entitled to any membership fees refund if you cancel or change your membership type in accordance with this Section 9.2.